MrEdWoods/ARCframework-OpenAcademicEdition/docs/ARC-Framework-Protocol_Human-AI-Contextualization 052125-5.md

 Does this contain the word and?

-Use boundary regex in input design
+Use boundary regex in input design.

 ARC-C-203